-During the year the Group disposed 70% interest in one of its Subsidiaries representing the catering segment and retained the remaining 30% which has been recognised at fair value.

-The Group applied judgment with the support of an independent valuer in order to determine the fair values of the combining entities and the fair values that formed part of the notional purchase price allocation using discounted cashflows (Note 7).
+During the year the Group disposed 70% interest in one of its Subsidia the remaining 30% which has been recognised at fair value.
+The Group applied judgment with the support of an independent valuer in order to determine the fair values of the combining entities and the fair values that formed part of the notional purchase price allocation using discounted cachifuse.
+(Note 2).